March 20, 2018

 - Texas Board of Architectural Examiners “Acceptable for HSW credit”

 - The program may also be used for CEUs for Professional Engineers.

 - Check with your Chapter for Master Naturalist and Master Gardener to see if it is approved for your area.

-The riparian education program is managed by the Texas Water Resources Institute, part of Texas A&M AgriLife Research, AgriLife Extension and the College at Texas A&M University.
-It is funded through a Clean Water Act grant provided by the Texas State Soil and Water Conservation Board and U.S. Environmental Protection Agency.
+The urban riparian and stream restoration program is managed by the Texas Water Resources Institute, part of Texas A&M AgriLife Research, AgriLife Extension and the College at Texas A&M University.
+It is funded through a Clean Water Act grant provided by the Texas Commission on Environmental Quality and U.S. Environmental Protection Agency.